Instagram: Maria Tureaud

 - Redemption arcs for abusers

-- Historical Fiction set in her lifetime, or a decade before, because…that makes her feel some sort of way.
+- Historical Fiction set in my lifetime, or a decade before, because…that makes me feel some sort of way.
 Nothing from the 1970’s, 80’s, or 90’s.

 How can a manuscript’s first five pages make you sit up and take notice?